AdobeDocs/advertising.en/help/dsp/campaign-management/reports/placement-forecast.md

 <!-- Does this really belong in the Campaign Management > Reports section or in the Placements section? -->

-*Placements with open auction deals only*

 The placement forecast tool shows the forecasted number of impressions, spend, and optimum maximum bid for a particular targeting strategy.
-Forecasting is calculated based on the overall inventory.
+Forecasting is calculated based on the overall inventory that is available with the placement and the unique users that are available.

+>[!NOTE]
+>
+>* No forecast is generated for placements with only programmatic guaranteed (PG) targeting because availability and spending are deterministic.

 ## Information in the Forecast